Colorado Water History

 - Papers of Loretta Lohman (no finding aid) - Loretta Lohman served as Colorado's Nonpoint Source Outreach Coordinator from 1999 to 2014.

 Collections containing women's perspectives:

-- Water Oral Histories Collection - includes oral histories with female family members of water professionals, and one modern woman water professional
+- Water Oral Histories Collection - includes oral histories with female family members of water professionals, and two modern woman water professionals

 - Cache la Poudre Oral History Project Collection - includes oral histories with women residents and/or water professionals in the area

 - David McComb Big Thompson Flood Collection - includes oral histories with women who experienced the 1976 flood

 - Papers of Delph E. Carpenter and Family - includes papers of many of his female family members, one set being diaries (dated 1862 and 1902-1912) written by his mother-in-law Sarah Carr Hogarty

 - Ival V. Goslin Water Resources Collection - includes some of his wife Marcelyn Goslin's personal papers